Bird School Fishing Run And Gun

 4. While the action can disappear and reappear at any given time, try to figure out which way the fish are moving and get in their path or up ahead of them.
 Bait will instinctively try to follow the current.

 5. Work the bait as long as you can before alerting the cavalry.
 The more running and gunning you do, the more noticeable you’ll be.
 Nothing gives away your fast maneuvers like a big puff of diesel smoke.
 Keep it cool and catch a few on your own before you call in the troops.

 6. Don’t scare off the birds.
 Another common-sense rule that’s often broken.
 Birds don’t like to have stuff thrown or fired at them… Would you?

 7. Watch the bird behavior.
 If they’re floating on the surface and the water is littered with thousands of scales, you just missed the action.
 If the birds are holding steady above the surface, odds are they’re watching the bait and timing their next attack.

 8. Don’t look like an idiot.
 If a few boats are working the edges of a pod of birds and you come in at full speed and don’t throttle back until you’re already halfway through the action, you deserve a beating.
 One bad boat can ruin it for everyone.

 9. Match the hatch.
-Try to grab a few of the baits from the surface, or investigate the stomachs of the fish you land to see what size lure and color you should switch to.
+While bird school fishing try to grab a few of the baits from the surface as it comes under the boat to hide, or investigate the stomachs of the fish you land to see what size lure and color you should switch to.

 10. Time your move.
 A little patience always comes into play.
 Sometimes the bait breaks into two bodies which can drive a person nuts as you go back and forth from school to school.